Exploring Movement & Wellbeing

-This might include playful task-based movement, just moving one specific part of your body in a few different ways, integrating more strength focused options into yoga poses, balancing passive stretching with more active ranges of motion – all approaches which can make your body more resilient, and your yoga more physically sustainable in the long term (back to Foundation 1!).
+This might include playful task-based movement, just moving one specific part of your body in a few different ways, integrating more strength focused options into yoga poses – all approaches which can make your body more resilient, and your yoga more physically sustainable in the long term (back to Foundation 1!).

 - Self Compassion

-Cultivating self compassion and confidence in your body and how you move can be a transformational intention to have in your yoga practice.
+Cultivating self compassion in your body and with how you move can be a transformational intention to have in your yoga practice.

 Creating a regular space to simply invite your attention inward and to be present for your experience, without judgment, can be a valuable step in nurturing yourself.

-In yoga, cultivating self compassion might look like taking the gentler option; pausing to rest; trusting yourself to try something new; asking for support; at times staying with something challenging; consciously noting the numerous small gains; appreciating your capabilities and any feelings of wellbeing.
+In yoga, cultivating self compassion and confidence might look like taking the gentler option; pausing to rest; trusting yourself to try something new; asking for support; at times staying with something challenging; appreciating small gains and any feelings of wellbeing.

 - Regulation and Relaxation